harald42/meteor-tools.sh/README.md

 Deploys your app to the server and starts it as a service.

-## Meteorite support

-Meteor.sh will detect if your project uses Meteorite and use it accordingly.

 ### Before we deploy:

 Meteor.sh assumes that you have some kind of Debian-Server and root access to it.